adithya-s-sekhar/advanced-youtube-client-ayc/README.md

     - Press `Ctrl + ,` (comma) to open **Settings**.
     - Change your **Default terminal application** to `Windows Console Host` and click **Save**.
     - You can now close this terminal.
-2. Copy the magic phrase from [here](https://github.com/adithya-s-sekhar/advanced-youtube-client-ayc/blob/main/magic.txt#L10), go back to AYC, and paste it into the field and press Enter.
+2. Copy the below magic phrase and paste into AYC.
+This is to ensure you actually read these instructions.
+[Why?](#4-why-do-i-have-to-do-magic-phrases-only-applies-to-ayc-v413)

+``Mauris egestas imperdiet sem in imperdiet``

 ### Windows 7/8/8.1 users

-1. Copy the magic phrase from [here](https://github.com/adithya-s-sekhar/advanced-youtube-client-ayc/blob/main/magic.txt#L10), go back to AYC, and paste it into the field and press Enter.
+1. Copy the below magic phrase and paste into AYC.
+This is to ensure you actually read these instructions.
+[Why?](#4-why-do-i-have-to-do-magic-phrases-only-applies-to-ayc-v413)

+``Mauris egestas imperdiet sem in imperdiet``

 ## Frequently asked questions (FAQ)